Monument (Molchat Doma album): Commercial performance

 In the United States, Monument failed to enter the Billboard 200, the primary album chart for the country, although it entered other Billboard charts.
 On the Top Album Sales chart, which counts only pure album sales, the album entered at No. 97.
 On the World Albums chart, which ranks the best-selling world music albums, the album entered at No. 12.
 Additionally, it peaked at No. 14 on the Top Tastemaker Albums chart and number 21 on the Heatseekers Albums chart.

+Album cover

+The monument depicted on the cover of the album is the Monument to Party Founding in Pyongyang, the capital of North Korea.
+This aligns with Molchat Doma's tendency to portray Soviet-style architecture and aesthetics, as they had with earlier album Etazhi.